chrisguitarguy/WP-Plugin-Directories/readme.md

 0.5   Improved API - now supports different plugin locations aside from the `WP_CONTENT_DIR`.
 0.5.1 Minor fix for left over debug code
 0.5.2 JS styling for readability
+0.6   Removed "activate" link when plugin is already active, as suggested by Julien Chaumond in Issue #3